UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_4_MasterDetail/listview-groups.md

 The last point can be quite confusing, but hopefully an example will clarify.

 ## MainPage.xaml
 The XAML has been updated to enable groups.
-Note also the binding is to a new property, `PlanetGroups`.
+Note also the `ItemSource` is bound to a new property, `PlanetGroups`.
 This is a collection of collections, which will be looked at in detail below.

-Note also the following properties:

-* `IsGroupingEnabled` is set to true to use groups
-* `GroupDisplayBinding` is bound to a string property (one per group) and displayed in the header of each group.
-    * The binding context will be one of the N individuals _collections_
-    * You might be wondering "do collections have string properties?".... not by default, but read on..
-* `GroupShortNameBinding` is similar to  `GroupDisplayBinding`, except it is a short version used to jump quickly to a section.
-* `Selected Item` has not changed from previous sections.
-The binding context will be a single data item.

 ```XML
         <ListView ItemsSource="{Binding PlanetGroups}"